 Although trade tensions dominate the headlines, deeper changes in the nature of globalization have one largely unnoticed.
 We analyze 23 industry value chains spanning 43 countries to understand how trade, production, and participation changed from 1995 to 2017.
 Grouping these value chains into six archetypes based on their trade intensity, input intensity, and country participation reveals diverging pathways.
 We see that globalization reached a turning point in the mid-2000s, although the changes

-Third, less than 20 percent of goods trade is based on labor-cost arbitrage, and in many value chains, that share has been declining over the last decade.
+- Third, less than 20 percent of goods trade is based on labor-cost arbitrage, and in many value chains, that share has been declining over the last decade.
 The fourth and related shift is that global value chains are becoming more knowledge-intensive and reliant on high-skill labor.
 Across all value chains, investment in intangible assets (such as R&D, brands, and Intellectual Property) has more than doubled as a share of revenue, from 5.5 to 13.1 percent, since 2000.
-Finally, goods-producing value chains (particularly automotive as well as computers and electronics) are becoming more regionally concentrated, especially within Asia and Europe.
+Finally, goods-producing value chains (particularly automotive as well as computers and electronics) are becoming more regionally concentrated, especially within Asia and Europe on pharmaceuticals and machinery.
 Companies are increasingly establishing production in proximity to demand.

 Companies face more complex unknowns than ever before, making flexibility and resilience critical.
 With the costs and the risks of global operations shifting, companies need to decide where to compete along the value chain, consider new service offerings, and reassess their geographic footprint.
 Speed to mark e next-generation technologies on trade flows is unclear, but in some scenarios, they could dampen goods trade and further boost flows of services and data.
 As they diffuse through global value chains, they will create openings for new players and opportunities for incumbents to shift their business models.
 Different regions of the world may also be able to develop new competitive advantages.